jwworth/jakeworth/content/blog/my-annual-review-2019.md

 ### Thank You

-Thanks to my family and friends, everyone at Hashrocket, and my clients for another wonderful year as a programmer.
+Thanks to my family and friends, everyone at Hashrocket, and my clients for another wonderful years as a programmer.
 And thank you for reading.

 Happy New Year everyone.